 What measures has Montréal adopted to monitor air quality?
 How are industrial atmospheric emissions verified?
 Here’s what you need to know.

 Air pollution concentrations are measured regularly at 11 sampling stations in Montréal.
-The Réseau de surveillance de la qualité de l’air (RSQA) publishes the results of its analysis via an interactive map (in French).
-To monitor changes in data, the scientific community can also consult the table of trends in measured pollutants and the list of pollutants (in French) for previous years.
+The Réseau de surveillance de la qualité de l’air (RSQA) publishes the results of its analysis via aninteractive map (in French).
+To monitor changes in data, the scientific community can also consult the RSQA open data to track air quality.

 Throughout the year, Montréal also inspects companies to ensure that current standards and regulatory requirements are respected.
 Corrective measures may be required if atmospheric emissions are judged to be problematic.